Yasin1ar/dtos/README.md

 # stod

-I also got reverse script for it, that exactly do the opposite job.
+I also got reverse script for it, that exactly does the opposite job.

-check out [stod](https://github.com/Yasin1ar/stod) if you want to change your spaces to dot again.
+check out [stod](https://github.com/Yasin1ar/dtos/stod) if you want to change your spaces to dot again.